on-api/on-api/orders.md

  * Data format: [characteristics](dataformats.md#characteristics)

-### forcedtakeover
+### forcedTakeover
 If the SP wishes to replace the service from another SP this value is set to true.
-This is only possible if the acccesses API responds with [forcedTakeoverPossible](): true for the service to be activated.
+This is only possible if the accesses API responds with [forcedTakeoverPossible](accesses.md#servicesforcedtakeoverpossible): true for the service to be activated.
 If forcedTakeoverPossible is false this field must be omitted or be set to false.

  * Data format: boolean